shawnsong/kubernetes-handbook/README.md

 ## 6. Setup Flannel

 Kubernetes runs a different network model than Docker does.
 The most fundamental difference is Kubernetes imposes a network model that NAT must NOT be used when container instances communicate with each other.
-Please find more details on the Kubernetes official website for the network model.
+Please find more details about the network model from the Kubernetes official website.

 Please refer [setup-flannel](flannel/setup-flannel.md) to setup flannel.